-I found support talking about my experience with friends and colleagues, and sharing advice and recommendations.
+I found support in talking about my experience with friends and colleagues, and sharing advice and recommendations.
 My beautiful friend suggested I try Happy Hormones (a combination of natural herbs and superfoods designed to support a healthy hormonal balance) as she had tried them and noticed a difference in how she felt.

 I’m currently taking them and couldn’t be happier.
 It’s definitely helped me.
-I can sleep and I am calm, pain-free and energetic again.
+I can sleep and I am calm, pain-free, and energetic again.
 I have recommended them to many women.